 'At risk of flogging'

-, prompting Western governments and human rights organizations to condemn the act.
+On January 9, Badawi received the first 50 lashes of his sentence, prompting Western governments and human rights organizations to condemn the act.

 "As long as the sentence stands he remains unjustly imprisoned and at risk of flogging, casting a further stain on Saudi Arabia's already bleak human rights record," said Said Boumedouha, deputy director of Amnesty International's Middle East and North Africa program.